unickorn/discordtidal/README.md

 ## Okay, so, what is this again?

 A tool that makes the TIDAL song you're listening to show up in your Discord status.
-Only works on Windows using the TIDAL desktop (not the browser version) and looks like this:
+Only works on Windows using the TIDAL desktop application (not the browser version) and looks like this:

 ![image](https://i.imgur.com/W53wzpq.png)